Pay As You Earn (PAYE) vs. Income-Based Repayment (IBR) Plans

 Cons of IBR

-Must reapply every year.
-Every year you must reapply for IBR.
+Must recertify every year.
+Every year you must recertify your IBR or let ED access your tax information and do it for you.
 If you forget to recertify your income and family size, your payments will resort to the standard 10-year repayment plan amount.
 Any unpaid interest is then added to your remaining balance, increasing your total debt.
 Borrowers that took out federal loans before July 1, 2014 have longer terms and higher payments.
 If you borrowed federal loans before July 1, 2014, your loan term is 25 years, plus you must make payments that are 15% of your discretionary income.
 Folks that took out loans after this date have 20-year terms and must make payments that are 10% of their discretionary income.
-The government treats forgiven debt as taxable income.
-This means you must pay taxes on the forgiven balance if your loan term has expired and your debt is forgiven.
+The government may treat forgiven debt as taxable income starting in 2026.
+This means you may have to pay taxes on the forgiven balance if your loan term has expired and your debt is forgiven.
 Unfortunately, depending on the amount forgiven, this could be a large chunk of change.

 PAYE vs IBR Compared